California LIHEAP and weatherization programs.

 The program is financed by the United States Department of Energy (DOE) as well as additional funds from the Low Income Home Energy Program.
 The reason that it is partnered with LIHEAP is that while the government may pay cash for to help pay a California families utility bills, but the longer term solution is the weatherization service.
 As if people use energy more wisely and save it, this should help eliminate their need for future financial assistance or grants.
 Emphasis is placed on serving families with at risk members of their household, such as families with young children or disabled members as well as senior citizens.

-Both the weatherization and Low Income Home Energy Program are administered at the state level by the California Department of Community Services and Development.
-Call 1-866-675-6623.
+Both the weatherization as well as the Low Income Home Energy Program are administered at the state level by the California Department of Community Services and Development.
+Low income families, seniors as well as the disabled can call 1-866-675-6623.